jbkey23/ComputerNetworks/UDP_Pub-Sub_ServerProject/README.txt

 -quit a group

 SHUTDOWN
--shutdown the server is on localhost
+-shutdown the server if on localhost

 SEND "clientID" "groupname" "message"
 -send a message from clientID to groupname.